-If someone has publicly damaged your reputation, or if you are being accused of having done this to someone else, we can help you!
+If someone has publicly damaged your reputation, or if you have been accused of having done this to someone else – Atkinson Vinden’s Australian defamation lawyers can help you.

 What is defamation?

 Defamation of character occurs when one person communicates untrue or unsubstantiated material that causes reputational damage to another – without having a legal defence for doing so.
 It can take the form of a verbal statement (slander) or a written statement (libel), and needs to be communicated to one or more third parties.

 The definition of defamation in NSW is primarily governed by the state’s Defamation Act 2005 (the Act).
 The Act effectively allows for action to be taken when something defamatory is “published” through a range of different contexts and media.
 It could take place in an article, report, advertisement or another form of content communicated via a newspaper, magazine, radio station, the internet or other communication methods.
 It could be written in a public letter or note, or stated orally without a written record.

 A number of parties can be sued in a defamation case, including:

 - The person quoted or interviewed;

 - The journalist or publisher;